28th of May is celebrated as the World Menstrual Hygiene Day.

 MENSTRUATION AND SUPERSTITION:

-We have heard of customs in our country as well as in certain foreign countries, about how menstruating women are considered impure.
+We have heard of customs in our country as well as in certain foreign countries.

 Instead of considering Periods as just a physiological process, like any other, happening inside the human body, they are regarded with disgust, and a woman on her period, impure.